IanLee1521/IanLee1521.github.io/_pages/resume.md

 ## Professional Summary

-I am a cybersecurity leader with over 15 years of experience securing some of the nation's most advanced computing environments.
-I currently serve as Director of Advanced Computing Solutions at ShorePoint Inc., where I lead the company’s High-Performance Computing (HPC) security efforts and contribute to strategic initiatives across AI, cloud, and critical infrastructure security.
+Director of Advanced Computing Solutions with 16 years of cybersecurity experience, including 9 years securing large-scale High-Performance Computing (HPC) environments supporting national mission systems.
+Proven builder of security practices, standards, and cross-agency technical communities, with deep expertise spanning HPC, cloud, DevSecOps, Zero Trust, and operational security analytics.
+Former HPC Security Architect at Lawrence Livermore National Laboratory and co-author of the NIST SP 800-234 HPC Security Overlay.
+Trusted technical leader for complex federal programs, capture efforts, and delivery at scale.

-Previously, I was a Security Architect at Lawrence Livermore National Laboratory, where I designed and implemented resilient security architectures to protect national assets and mission-critical systems.
+Strong developer background on both internal and open-source projects allows for custom code development for new features or fixing existing applications.
+Proven examples both creating new applications to support government initiatives such as Scraper for the Federal Source Code Policy initiative (OMB M-16-21) and contributing to government open-source efforts such as Pshtt in support of the HTTPS-Only Standard (OMB M-15-13).

 I am the founder and chair of the HPC Security Technical Exchange (STX), a government-wide collaboration advancing the security of next-generation computing platforms.
 I'm also an active open-source contributor, published author, and advocate for mentoring the next generation of cybersecurity professionals.